srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

         </Project>
     ```

-    This configuration ensures that the `new-device.cert.pfx` certificate file is copied to the build folder when the C# code is compiled, and made available for the program to access when it executes.
+    This configuration ensures that the `sensor-thl-2000-device.cert.pfx` certificate file is copied to the build folder when the C# code is compiled, and made available for the program to access when it executes.

 1. On the Visual Studio Code **File** menu, click **Save**.